AU-Master-Thesis/thesis/sections/3-methodology/study-1/graph-representation.typ

   caption: [Header declarations for the classes that make up the factorgraph data structure in GBPplanner.
 The code snippets are taken from the latest commit #raw(gbpplanner.last-commit.hash) #footnote([#durationfmt(gbpplanner.last-commit.days-since) ago at the time of writing of this thesis.]) `// ...` indicates that there are more fields in the class, but not shown due to not being relevant for graph representation.
 Symbols prefixed with `std::` are provided by the C++ standard library.]
 ) <code.gbpplanner-factorgraph>

 Edges between variable and factors are not stored as separate index values, but are instead implicitly stored by having each factor store a `std::shared_ptr<Variable>` to every variable it is connected to.
 Complementary every variable stores a `std::shared_ptr<Factor>` to every factor it is connected to.
 For both _internal_ edges and _external_ edges between separate factorgraphs this relationship is used.
 Advantages of this structural design is that it is easy to access the neighbours of a node, given only a handle to the node.
 For example to send messages to the neighbours of a node by directly invoking methods on the receiving node directly.
 Another advantage is that it abstracts away whether the pointer is to an external or an internal node.
-The access and reference patterns are equivalent. #note.k[mention that their representation does not map well/reflect how each robot would represent connections to external robots when running on different hosts]
+The access and reference patterns are equivalent.
 However this structural pattern is difficult to implement and discouraged in Rust due to its unique language feature for managing memory; the ownership model.
 This model is comprised of three rules, that together ensures memory safety and prevents memory issues like invalidated references, use after free and memory leaks@the-rust-book.

 #[
   #set enum(numbering: box-enum.with(prefix: "Property "))